aenzenith/laravel-localizable/README.md

     );
 ```

-3. **translateManyLocales** : This method allows you to localize the model to multiple locales.
-It accepts array where keys are locales and values are arrays of fields and their values.
+3. The **translateManyLocales** method allows you to localize the model to multiple locales.
+It accepts an array where the keys are the locales and the values are arrays of fields and their values.
+For example:

 ```php
     $content->translateManyLocales(